Get a node online,

 On first start it will create local state and begin connecting to bootstrap peers. lattice doctor is the fastest way to confirm the daemon, RPC endpoint, and local setup all line up.

-Load the Firefox extension
+Load the browser extension

-The extension intercepts .loom requests and forwards them to the local daemon.
+The browser extension intercepts .loom requests and forwards them to the local daemon.
 No remote gateway is involved.

 - Keep the daemon running with

-lattice upbefore testing any.loomsite. - Open a
+lattice upbefore testing any.loomsite. - For always-on Linux hosts, use

 .loomaddress and confirm the extension badge turns green on the docs site.